 Scott Pilgrim Vs The World - which is marinaded in Videogame Tropes - has Scott walk off purposefully as a friend asks him what he's doing.
 He responds,"Getting a life," and snatches a 1-Up out of the air note It's an extra life, geddit?

-During the car chase on Lower Wacker Drive, the Joker sends Harvey Dent's convoy underground by blocking their path with... a fire truck that is on fire.
+During the car chase on Lower Wacker Drive, the Joker sends Harvey Dent's convoy underground by blocking their path with... a fire truck.
+That is on fire.
+A fire truck.
 More like a visual oxymoron, but still...

 When asking the local mob leaders to contact him, the Joker leaves "his card," a generic Joker playing card.